 Drainage

 Repair category 1

-Notes There was no surface evidence to suggest the system was choked or leaking.
+Notes There is no surface evidence to suggest that the system is choked or leaking.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.